 - Securus acquires CellBlox, JPay, Guarded Exchange and Cara Clinicals

-- Securus launched the industry’s most comprehensive set of inmate services with the ConnectUs operating system, the first inmate-facing operating system of its kind on the market, which automates critical operations for corrections agencies while delivering unlimited applications to inmates
+- Securus launched the industry’s most comprehensive set of incarcerated individual services with the ConnectUs operating system, the first incarcerated individual-facing operating system of its kind on the market, which automates critical operations for corrections agencies while delivering unlimited applications to incarcerated individuals

 - Securus acquired CellBlox, a leading provider of Managed Access Systems (MAS) that limit the use of contraband wireless units in prisons and jails

 - Securus acquired exclusive rights to Jobview’s 2nd Chance™ application where Securus will distribute their application throughout the corrections industry to help reduce recidivism